apache/spark/docs/concepts.rst

 The ``execution_date`` is the *logical* date and time which the DAG Run, and its task instances, are running for.

 This allows task instances to process data for the desired *logical* date & time.
-While a task_instance or DAG run might have a *actual* start date of now, their *logical* date might be 3 months ago because we are busy reloading something.
+While a task_instance or DAG run might have an *actual* start date of now, their *logical* date might be 3 months ago because we are busy reloading something.

 In the prior example the ``execution_date`` was 2016-01-01 for the first DAG Run and 2016-01-02 for the second.